IN the MEDIA

 Forbes – Our world becomes rich when we don't write people off

-In this Q&A, McLean talks about the project’s work, the loneliness of leadership and what we can learn from those living in poverty…
+In this Q&A with Forbes, Alexander McLean talks about the Justice Defenders’ work, the loneliness of leadership and what we can learn from those living in poverty.